 Smashed duck fat roast potatoes with truffle salt

 So let’s talk potatoes for a sec.
 We always joke that in our family, every meal must be accompanied by 2kg of potatoes.
 Mainly because the Irishman can never leave a potato on the table.
 Apparently, it’s an Irish thing, but the love there is real.
 But then how to have them?
 Mashed, roasted, in a salad, roasted in duck fat, boiled, gratin.
 So many ridiculously good options!
 Potatoes roasted in duck fat (or goose fat) is one thing, but to season with truffle salt, just takes it to a whole, out-of-this-world level.
-This smashed duck fat potatoes recipe with truffle salt will soon become your favourite roast night side dish!
+This smashed duck fat potatoes recipe with truffle salt will soon become your favorite roast night side dish!

-Why you will love these roast potatoes
+Here is why you will love these duck fat roast potatoes…

 It’s FOUR ingredients!!!